Kailang/Open-DoVision/README.md

 ###Key files:

-**odvTypes.h** Defines all the useful type that may or may not be directly or indirectly used by you and me.
+**odvTypes.h** Defines all the useful type that may or may not be directly or indirectly used

-**globalVars.h** Use the odvTypes to initiate some data holder for the application.
+**globalVars.h** Use the odvTypes to initiate some data holder for the application

 **peripherals.h/.c** Useful functions for Open DoVision

+**main.h/.c** Init device, get data, send mouse position